Skip to content

 • a task references an issue, PR, review thread, release note, or regression

-• intended behavior is unclear from the current code and the spec
+• intended behavior is unclear from the current code and either the Operator Spec or CLI Spec

 • you are changing API contracts, reconciliation semantics, CI, release flow, or project policy

-Keep that review narrow.
+Keep that review focused.
 Read the issue or PR that motivated the change and any directly related follow-ups.
 Avoid broad history searches unless the task genuinely requires it.

 Ticket Workflow